-KSRQ CPB Diversity Statement – FY 2019
+KSRQ CPB Diversity Statement – Fall 2020

 As a licensee of Northland Community & Technical College — a member of Minnesota State — KSRQ follows state diversity and inclusion guidelines as an equal opportunity employer.